ClickCease

 Sexual Harassment

 For it to be considered unlawful they need to be considered unwelcome and unpleasant.
-Gender harassment is the most common of them all and includes the use of sexual terms, images, and bodily comments.
+Sexual harassment is believed by some to be the most common of them all.
+It includes the use of sexual terms, images, and bodily comments.
 It is usually sexist, where genders are put into categories where they are suited for stereotypical gender activities.
 Most forms of sexual harassment entail no sexual advance.

 It is never the victim’s fault and for psychological and physical damages, justice and compensation need to exist.
-In some cases, it is necessary to bring not only legal action against the offender but also frequently to a third party due to premises liability, including:
+In some cases, it is necessary to bring not only legal action against the offender.
+Liability extends frequently to a third party due to premises liability or other theories of liability, including:

 • Schools